nextleap-project/countermitm/source/new.rst

 Verified groups will remain unreadable until the user verifies a contact from that group.
 Then the contact can update the key used in the group.
-This happens by sending a "vg-member-added" message to the group.
+This happens by sending a "vg-member-setup" message to the group.
 Since the email address of that user remains the same the old key will be replaced by the new one.